-Your continuing coverage remains subject to all the provisions, exclusions and limitations of the policy.
+Your continuing coverage remains subject to all the provisions, exclusions and limitations of the policy and does not include support services related to your Employer's benefit program.

 Any subsequent change in the policy will not apply to your continuing coverage, unless required by law.